19 September 2023

 - When should I apply for an internship?

 - The Best Digital Marketing employers to work for

 Remember that unnecessary large cloud-shaped lamp you bought because your favourite influencer said it was lit..?
 Guaranteed, a team of marketing officers were behind that.

-The role is hugely diverse and every industry uses marketing in some capacity.
+The sector is hugely diverse, and every industry uses marketing in some capacity.
 So, you could find yourself working in fashion, finance, health, or even entertainment.

 The different types of digital marketing